Wallpaper: Historical collections

-Historical examples of wallpaper are preserved by cultural institutions such as the Deutsches Tapetenmuseum (Kassel) in Germany; the Musée des Arts Décoratifs (Paris) and Musée du Papier Peint (Rixheim) in France; the Victoria & Albert in the UK; the Smithsonian's Cooper-Hewitt, Historic New England, Metropolitan Museum of Art, U.S. National Park Service, and Winterthur in the USA.
+Historical examples of wallpaper are preserved by cultural institutions such as the Deutsches Tapetenmuseum (Kassel) in Germany; the Musée des Arts Décoratifs (Paris) and Musée du Papier Peint (Rixheim) in France; the Victoria and Albert Museum (V&A) in the UK; the Smithsonian's Cooper-Hewitt, Historic New England, Metropolitan Museum of Art, U.S. National Park Service, and Winterthur in the US.
 Original designs by William Morris and other English wallpaper companies are held by Walker Greenbank.

 Types and sizes

 In terms of methods of creation, wallpaper types include painted wallpaper, hand-printed blockwood wallpaper, hand-printed stencil wallpaper, machine-printed wallpaper, and flock wallpaper.

 Modern wallcoverings are diverse, and what is described as wallpaper may no longer actually be made from paper.
 Two of the most common factory trimmed sizes of wallpaper are referred to as "American" and "European" rolled goods.
 American rolled goods are 27 in by 27 ft in length.
 European rolled goods are 52 cm wide by 10 m in length, approximately 5.2 m2.
 Most wallpaper borders are sold by length and with a wide range of widths therefore surface area is not applicable, although some may require trimming.

 The most common wall covering for residential use and generally the most economical is prepasted vinyl coated paper, commonly called "strippable" which can be misleading.
 Cloth backed vinyl is fairly common and durable.
 Lighter vinyls are easier to handle and hang.
 Paper backed vinyls are generally more expensive, significantly more difficult to hang, and can be found in wider untrimmed widths.
 Foil wallpaper generally has paper backing and can (exceptionally) be up to 36 in wide, and be very difficult to handle and hang.
 Textile wallpapers include silks, linens, grass cloths, strings, rattan, and actual impressed leaves.
 There are acoustical wall carpets to reduce sound.
 Customized wallcoverings are available at high prices and most often have minimum roll orders.